 One will also see several beautiful trees frolicking along the shore.
 One common tree you will find is the Shea nut tree from which Shea butter is made and this is used by the locals who collect salt from the lake.

 How about adding a visit to Pink Lake to your travel list?
-You can tour other famous historical sites such as Goree Island, The Renaissance Monument, The Museum of Black Civilization, and Touba among others; the motherland awaits!
+You can tour other famous historical sites such as Goree Island, The Renaissance Monument, The Museum of Black Civilization, and Touba; the motherland awaits!